AvinashMishra01/recipe-backend/README.md

 ## Getting Started

-#Make the .env.local
+# Make the .env.local
-* for the local Postgres SQL use to make your own .env.local and config it with these credentials:
+* for the local Postgres SQL use make your own .env.local and config it with these credentials:

 USER_NAME= "postgres"
 DB_PASSWORD= "< Your Password"